 Since I first went to ride in Alaska in the 1990s, I realized this place was different.
 The mountains were bigger, terrain more vast, and deep powder was everywhere.
 It was love at first run.
 At that point, working for Snowboarder Magazine, I remember thinking the 'search' might be over.
 I had found what I was looking for: unlimited powder.

-I first started discussing the possibility of building a cabin once I had scored the land at 46 Mile on the Richardson Highway in 2012.
+I first started thinking about the real possibility of building a cabin once I had secured the land at 46 Mile on the Richardson Highway in 2012.
+That was five years ago.
 It took a long time to get started.
 I always knew I wanted to build something - I also knew I wanted to do it right.

 Enter Dustin Miller and Pat Cray.